Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 static class in `Tobii.Gaming` namespace

-The TobiiAPI is a static API that provides direct access to the most common and useful functionality of the Tobii Gaming Framework.
+The TobiiAPI is a static API that provides direct access to the most common and useful functionality of the Tobii Unity SDK framework.

 [&rarr; View in Manual](manual#tobii-api)